Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 I recommend that you choose organic foods whenever possible, accessible, and affordable.
 According to a 2016 study published in Environmental Health Perspective, following an organic diet and decreasing pesticide and glyphosate exposure during pregnancy contributed to a lower risk of health effects such as hypospadias during pregnancy (20)

-Organic is always the best option and you should aim for a fully or nearly organic diet.
-If you cannot afford or for any reason not able to follow a completely organic diet, make sure to follow the guidelines of the Dirty Dozen and Clean Fifteen and always choose organic if a food is on the Dirty Dozen list.
+Organic is always the best option, and you should aim for a fully or nearly organic diet.
+If you cannot afford or for any reason are not able to follow a completely organic diet, make sure to follow the guidelines of the Dirty Dozen and Clean Fifteen and always choose organic if a food is on the Dirty Dozen list.

 If you are eating non-organic food, washing well and peeling are helpful practices.
 Non-organic foods are full of pesticides, chemicals, or hormones that can negatively affect you and your growing baby’s health.